azadbolour/boardgame/scala-server/README.md

     https://css-tricks.com/snippets/css/a-guide-to-flexbox/

 - Add letter worths to pieces Haskell.

-- SBT compilation for play2 is disabled by default.

 - If the intellij play configuration goes awry and things like running tests stop working, the best remedy I have found is